By Madeline Bocaro

 The Propaganda album elaborately set the stage for Sparks’ next excursion…the inimitable Indiscreet.

 © Madeline Bocaro 2015.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
+No part of these materials may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
 Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
 All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.